Youth Suicide - Information For Schools - Postvention

 - Inform 1) your school district office, 2) The State Department of Education at 208-332-6960, and 3) administrators of schools where siblings are enrolled.

 - Notify staff - If news of the death is received prior to the start of the school day, ensure all staff have been contacted via phone tree prior to start of school about the death and how the school response will proceed.
 Plan a staff planning session before the school day.
-If news is received during the school day, see Crisis Response Team procedures for proper handling of staff notification.
+If news is received during the school day, use your Crisis Response Team procedures for proper handling of staff notification.

 - Act as media spokesperson.
 Direct all staff to refer all media requests to principal or designee.
 Prompt response to the media is critical to help mitigate against rumors.
 When speaking with media, focus on the positive steps of the school’s postvention plan to help students through the immediate crisis.
 Offer warning signs (if coroner has ruled a suicide or confirmed that the death is being investigated as such) and resources where parents and student can get help.
 (See Sample Media Statements.)